+Acknowledgments.
 We thank Dr. Christoph Schmidt for his perceptive comments on an earlier version of the manuscript.
 We thank also Noel Davidson and two anonymous reviewers for their thoughtful comments on the original version of the manuscript.
-RKS and GK acknowledge financial support for this research from the German Research Council (Deutsche Forschungsgemeinschaft) under Grant number SM30-23 and the Office of Naval Research Global under Grant No. N62909-15-1-N021.
-MTM acknowledges the support of NSF AGS-1313948, NOAA HFIP grant N0017315WR00048, NASA grant NNG11PK021 and the U.S. Naval Postgraduate School.
+RKS and GK acknowledge financial support for this research from the German Research Council (Deutsche Forschungsgemeinschaft) under Grant SM30-23 and the Office of Naval Research Global under Grant N62909-15-1-N021.
+MTM acknowledges the support of Interagency Agreement NSF AGS-1313, NOAA HFIP Grant N0017315WR00048, NASA Grant NNG11PK021, and the U.S. Naval Postgraduate School.
+The views expressed herein are those of the authors and do not represent sponsoring agencies or institutions.